judexzhu/judexzhu.github.io/_posts/2016-08-13-Docker-Engine.md

 * The command you want to run inside the container when it is launched, for example,```/bin/bash```

 In order, Docker Engine does the following:
+* **Pulls the ```ubuntu``` image:** Docker Engine checks for the presence of the ubuntu image.
+If the image already exists, then Docker Engine uses it for the new container.
+If it doesn’t exist locally on the host, then Docker Engine pulls it from Docker Hub.